-NAME AGE POSITION WITH SPAR GROUP, INC. Robert G. Brown 62 Chairman, Chief Executive Officer, President and Director William H. Bartels 61 Vice Chairman and Director Charles Cimitile 50 Chief Financial Officer, Secretary and Treasurer Kori G. Belzer 39 Chief Operating Officer Patricia Franco 44 Chief Information Officer and President of the International Division James R. Segreto 56 Vice President, Controller
+Name Age Position With SPAR Group, Inc. Robert G. Brown 63 Chairman, Chief Executive Officer, President and Director William H. Bartels 62 Vice Chairman and Director Charles Cimitile 51 Chief Financial Officer, Secretary and Treasurer Kori G. Belzer 40 Chief Operating Officer Patricia Franco 45 Chief Information Officer and President of the SPAR International Merchandising Services Division James R. Segreto 57 Vice President and Controller

-Charles Cimitile serves as the Chief Financial Officer, Secretary and Treasurer of SGRP.
-Mr. Cimitile has served as Chief Financial Officer and Secretary since November 24, 1999 and Treasurer since August 7, 2003.
+Charles Cimitile serves as the Chief Financial Officer, Secretary and Treasurer of SGRP and has done so since November 24, 1999.
 Mr. Cimitile served as Chief Financial Officer for GT Bicycles from 1996 to 1999 and Cruise Phone, Inc. from 1995 through 1996.
 Prior to 1995, he served as the Vice President Finance, Secretary and Treasurer of American Recreation Company Holdings, Inc. and its predecessor company.

 Kori G. Belzer serves as the Chief Operating Officer of SGRP and has done so since January 1, 2004.
-Ms. Belzer also serves as Chief Operating Officer of SPAR Management Services, Inc. ("SMSI"), and SPAR Marketing Services, Inc. ("SMS"), each an affiliate of SGRP (see - Certain Relationships and Related Transactions, above), and has done so since 2000.
+Ms. Belzer also serves as Chief Operating Officer of SPAR Management Services, Inc. ("SMSI"), and SPAR Marketing Services, Inc. ("SMS"), each an affiliate of SGRP (see Certain Relationships and Related Transactions, above), and has done so since 2000.
 The Audit Committee determined that Ms. Belzer also served during 2003 as the de facto chief operating officer of SGRP through her position as Chief Operating Officer of SMSI and SMS.
-Prior to 2000, Ms. Belzer served as Vice President Operations of SMS from 1997 to 2000, and as Regional Director of SMS from 1995 to 1997.
+From 1997 to 2000, Ms. Belzer served as Vice President Operations of SMS and as Regional Director of SMS from 1995 to 1997.
 Prior to 1995, she served as Client Services Manager for SPAR/Servco, Inc.

 Patricia Franco serves as the Chief Information Officer of SGRP and President of the SPAR International Merchandising Services Division and has done so since January 1, 2004.
-Ms. Franco also serves as Senior Vice President of SPAR Infotech, Inc. ("SIT"), an affiliate of SGRP (see - Certain Relationships and Related Transactions, above), and has done so since January 1, 2003.
-The Audit Committee determined that Ms. Franco also served during 2003 as the de facto chief information officer of SGRP, as well as the de facto President of the SPAR International Merchandising Services Division, through her position as Senior Vice President of SIT.
+Ms. Franco also serves as Senior Vice President of SPAR Infotech, Inc. ("SIT"), an affiliate of SGRP (see Certain Relationships and Related Transactions, above), and has done so since January 1, 2003.
+The Audit Committee determined that Ms. Franco also served during 2003 as the de facto chief information officer of SGRP as well as, the de facto President of the SPAR International Merchandising Services Division, through her position as Senior Vice President of SIT.
 Prior to 2003, Ms. Franco served in various management capacities with SIT, SMS and their affiliates.

-James R. Segreto serves as Vice President, Controller of SGRP and has done so since July 8, 1999, the effective date of the Merger.
+James R. Segreto serves as Vice President and Controller of SGRP and has done so since July 8, 1999, the effective date of the Merger.
 From 1997 through the Merger, he served in the same capacity for SMS.
 Mr. Segreto served as Chief Financial Officer for Supermarket Communications Systems, Inc. from 1992 to 1997 and LM Capital, LLP from 1990 to 1992.
 Prior to 1992, he served as Controller of Dorman Roth Foods, Inc.